PeterMilo/odin-project-todo/README.md

 # odin-project-todo

+N
+!!!
+The restructure of elements means the event listeners for buttons no longer work - the elements are placed differently.
+Fix this.

-Next step: CSS and page layout
+ext step: CSS and page layout

 - Make all forms pop up at center, using class name instead of current editing id
 - Grid layout for main elements